crazy-max/diun/docs/reporting-issue.md

 The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.

-You are now ready to [create a new issue](https://github.com/crazy-max/diun/issues/new/choose)!
+You are now ready to [create a new issue]({{ config.repo_url }}issues/new/choose)!

 ## Closure policy

 * Issues that don't have the information requested above (when applicable) will be closed immediately and the poster directed to the support guidelines.
-* Issues that go a week without a response from original poster are subject to closure at my discretion.
+* Issues that go a week without a response from original poster are subject to closure at our discretion.